Manjunath (film): Plot

 There is a clear threat to his life, because he insists on doing his duty to stop petrol adulteration.
 This time, Manjunath is not deterred.
 He continues doing what he considers right, without worrying about the consequences.
 As a result, one night he gets brutally killed by the people who are harmed by him doing his duty.
 His family and friends suffer over his death.
 They wonder why he put himself in so much danger.

 Slowly, the worst fears start coming true.
 Beyond the initial grief, no one wants to come forward to carry on the fight.

 In the film, Manjunath is shown watching what happens after he dies.
 He is starting to feel that it is all pointless.
 He cannot watch his parents' tears any more: What was their fault?
 Maybe he should have compromised.
 But how can people not see what he has?
 What he fought was something very big and very important.

 Suddenly, people who have no connection to him realise the importance of what Manjunath did and start trying to do something.
 Like novices, they search their way around: Their will is strong.
 They start getting help again from unexpected quarters.
 It is nerve-wracking, with dangers for everyone.
-Then, instead of one or two, there are a lot people helping.
-Manjunath, who has lost hope, realises that it's not all going waste.
+Then, instead of one or two, there are a lot of people helping.
+Manjunath, who has lost hope, realises that it's not all going to waste.

 He hopes and prays that they succeed.